Slangoij/Slangoij/README.md

-### Hello I'm interested in FE, DEV automation, and have All-round hobbies(surfing, snow-boarding, singing, dancing, skate-boarding, etc.)😂👋
+### Hello I'm interested in FE, DEV automation, and Biggest Goal of Mine is TO BE like the Iron Man😂
+and have All-round hobbies(surfing, snow-boarding, singing, dancing, skate-boarding, etc.)😂👋

 - 🔭 I’m currently working on Python (for AI Inspection)
 - 🔭 I’m currently working on C# .Net (for GUI)
 - 🌱 I’m currently learning JavaScript React.js (for Web Front Lang.)
--

 <!--
 **Slangoij/Slangoij** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.